 - the priority criteria, the school offers them a place as this is required by law. - 9.3.
 The number of places available in a school is indicated by its Planned Admission Number (PAN).
-When there are more applications than places, the priority criteria are applied in an objective and fair way.
-Initially a list is provided by Leicestershire County Council.
-This is then confirmed by the Local Governing Body (LGB) at each school, where authority is delegated to the LGB by the Trust.
+When there are more applications than places, the school's oversubscription criteria published in the school's Admissions Policy (Part 2) are applied in an objective and fair way.
+In schools which subscribe to the full LA Admissions Service Level Agreement, the Admissions Service applies the oversubscription criteria to confirm the school's first-time admissions.
+In schools which don't subscribe to the full LA Admissions Service Level Agreement, the Local Governing Body Admissions Committee applies the criteria to confirm first-time admissions.